maherbel/dataiku-project/README.md

 **If you already have a packaged WAR (from releases page for example), you can skip steps 1-4 and go directly to step 5.**

 1) Open your favourite terminal and navigate to the [frontendapp](https://github.com/maherbel/dataiku-project/tree/main/src/main/frontendapp) folder.
-2) Type `yarn build` to build the JS/React code which will create the static files under `frontend/build/static` (these will be packaged into the final WAR).
+2) Execute `yarn build` to build the JS/React code which will create the static files under `frontend/build/static` (these will be packaged into the final WAR).
-3) Navigate to the project's root folder and type `gradle clean build` to clean up any temp files and generate the WAR "**millenium-0.0.1-SNAPSHOT.war**".
+3) Navigate to the project's root folder and execute `gradle clean build` to clean up any temp files and generate the WAR "**millenium-0.0.1-SNAPSHOT.war**".
 4) Navigate to the folder "**build/libs**".
 5) Copy the packaged WAR into the folder "**scripts**".
 6) Navigate to the folder "**scripts**" and type [`./install-alias.sh`](https://github.com/maherbel/dataiku-project/blob/main/scripts/install-alias.sh) to generate the launch script called `give-me-the-odds.sh`.